Unclassified Crisis Leave Program Policy

-Date Enacted or Revised: February 2007; Revised February, 2016; Revised February, 2019
+Date Enacted or Revised: February 2007; Revised February 2016; February 2019; March 17, 2022

 Eligible Family Member:

-- An individual living in the same household who is related to the employee by kinship, adoption, or marriage or a foster child so certified by the Louisiana Office of Children’s Services, or
+- An individual living in the same household who is related to the employee by kinship, adoption, or marriage or a foster child so certified by the Louisiana Office of Children’s Services; or

-- An individual not living in the same household who is related to the employee by kinship, adoption, or marriage, and is totally dependent on the employee for personal care or service on a continuing basis
+- An individual not living in the same household who is related to the employee by kinship, adoption, or marriage, and is totally dependent on the employee for personal care or service on a continuing basis.

-Serious Health Condition-As defined by the Family or Medical Leave Act, a “serious health condition” means an illness, injury, impairment, or physical or mental condition that involves inpatient care of continuing treatment by a healthcare provider, as defined by the US Department of Labor.
+Serious Health Condition: As defined by the Family and Medical Leave Act (FMLA), an illness, injury, impairment, or physical or mental condition that involves inpatient care of continuing treatment by a healthcare provider, as defined by the US Department of Labor.

-- Treatment includes (but is not limited to) examinations to determine if a serious health condition exists and evaluations of the condition.
-It does not include routine physical, eye or dental examinations.
+- Treatment: Includes (but is not limited to) examinations to determine if a serious health condition exists and evaluations of the condition; it does not include routine physical, eye, or dental examinations.

-- Continuing treatment by a health care provider includes several distinct definitions and can include conditions with short-term, chronic, long-term or permanent periods of incapacity.
+- Continuing Treatment: (by a healthcare provider) Includes several distinct definitions and can include conditions with short-term, chronic, long-term, or permanent periods of incapacity.

-Unclassified Crisis Leave Committee-a review committee comprised of five unclassified and faculty employees appointed by the president to recommend approval/disapproval of requests for leave from the Unclassified Crisis Leave pool.
+Unclassified Crisis Leave Committee: A review committee comprised of five unclassified and faculty employees appointed by the president to recommend approval/disapproval of requests for leave from the unclassified crisis leave pool.

-An employee shall meet all of the below requirements in order to be eligible to request annual and/or sick leave from the Unclassified Crisis Leave Pool:
+An employee shall meet all of the below requirements in order to be eligible to request annual and/or sick leave from the unclassified crisis leave pool:

-- The employee must be a full time unclassified employee who is eligible to accrue annual and/or sick leave;
+- The employee must be a full-time unclassified employee who is eligible to accrue annual and/or sick leave;

 - The employee must have completed at least:

-- The employee must not be receiving benefits from Workers Compensation or disability insurance policies.
+- The employee must not be receiving benefits from workers compensation or disability insurance policies.

-The amount of leave granted will generally reflect the recommendations of a health care provider subject to the following limitations:
+The amount of leave granted will generally reflect the recommendations of a healthcare provider subject to the following limitations:

-- the maximum Unclassified Crisis Leave that will be granted to an eligible employee is 240 hours during one calendar year;
+- The maximum unclassified crisis leave that will be granted to an eligible employee is 240 hours during one calendar year;

-- crisis leave may not be granted to any individual to extend paid leave status beyond a total time in leave status of 12 weeks;
+- Crisis leave may not be granted to any individual to extend paid leave status beyond a total time in leave status of 12 weeks;

-- the value of the leave granted may not exceed 75% of the employee’s pay received in a regular workweek;
+- The value of the leave granted may not exceed 75% of the employee’s pay received in a regular work week.

-Donations to the Unclassified Crisis Leave Pool are strictly voluntary.
-No employee shall be coerced or pressured to make contributions to the Unclassified Crisis Leave Pool.
-An employee donating to the Unclassified Crisis Leave Pool may not designate a particular employee to receive donated leave.
+Donations to the unclassified crisis leave pool are strictly voluntary.
+No employee shall be coerced or pressured to make contributions to the unclassified crisis leave pool.
+An employee donating to the unclassified crisis leave pool may not designate a particular employee to receive donated leave.